What is adenovirus and should people in the UK be worried?

 Cases of the H3N2 ‘superflu’ continue to circulate across the country, contributing to what health officials have warned is a “worst case scenario” for the NHS.

-The situation has lead to concern about other kinds of virus, especially adenovirus, which has been described as “heartier than other viruses”.
+The situation has led to concern about other kinds of virus, especially adenovirus, which has been described as “heartier than other viruses”.

 Adenovirus is a common, contagious virus that typically causes cold or flu-like symptoms, but can also lead to illnesses like stomach flu and vomiting in severe cases.